 Deciding where to lay the foundation for a long and prosperous career can be a tall order, especially for recent graduates entering the job market for the first time.
 After all, there are many factors — job-market saturation, housing affordability and commuter-friendliness, for instance — to consider about each prospective area.
-The market is ripe for new graduates, though, with an unemployment rate of only 3.8 percent as of March 2019.
-And employers plan to hire nearly 17 percent more graduates from the Class of 2019 than they did from the Class of 2018.

 Best Cities to Start a Career

 Quality of Life

 |1||Salt Lake City, UT||69.15||2||2|

 |33||South Burlington, VT||55.13||44||47|

 |44||Fort Worth, TX||54.21||43||63|